xgaia/training-material/topics/transcriptomics/tutorials/rna-seq-analysis-with-askomics-it/tutorial.md

 title: RNA-Seq analysis with AskOmics Interactive Tool
 zenodo_link: 'https://zenodo.org/record/3601076'
 questions:
-- how to exploit RNA-Seq results with other datasets using AskOmics?
+- How to integrate RNA-Seq results with other datasets using AskOmics?
 objectives:
 - Launch an AskOmics Interactive Tool
 - Integrate RNA-Seq and reference datasets into AskOmics
-- Create a complex query to get over-expressed genes, their location on the reference genome, and if they are included in a known QTL.
+- Create a complex query to get over-expressed genes, their location on the reference genome, and check if they are included in a known QTL.
 time_estimation: 1H
 key_points:
 - AskOmics helps to integrate multiple data sources into an RDF database without knowing the Semantic Web